-In addition, the Commission gives substantial weight to the results filed herein by the State Clearinghouse.
 The State Clearinghouse provided its comments in review of the original application and the amended application.
 In both instances, the Clearinghouse determined that no further State Clearinghouse review action is needed for compliance with the North Carolina Environmental Policy Act.

-Further, witness Metz testified that the Public Staff does not have particular expertise in the area of the impacts of electric generation on the environment.
+Public Staff witness Metz testified that the Public Staff does not have particular expertise in the area of the impacts of electric generation on the environment.
 He testified that those issues are best left to the purview of environmental regulators who do have this expertise, and who are responsible for issuing specific environmental permits for electric generating plants.
-To that end, he recommended that the CPCN be granted subject to the following conditions: (1) the Facility shall be constructed and operated in strict accordance with applicable laws and regulations, including any environmental permitting requirements; (2) NTE will not assert that issuance of the CPCN in any way constitutes authority to exercise the power of eminent domain, and it will abstain from attempting exercise such power; and (3) the CPCN shall be subject to Commission Rule R8-63(e) and all orders, rules and regulations as are now or may hereafter be lawfully made by the Commission.
+To that end, he recommended that the CPCN be granted subject to certain conditions.
+These are as follows: (1) the Facility shall be constructed and operated in strict accordance with applicable laws and regulations, including any environmental permitting requirements; (2) NTE will not assert that issuance of the CPCN in any way constitutes authority to exercise an power of eminent domain, and it will abstain from attempting exercise such power; and (3) the CPCN shall be subject to Commission Rule R8-63(e) and all orders, rules and regulations as are now or may hereafter be lawfully made by the Commission.
+(T. V. 2, p.
+169)

-The Commission finds and concludes that the conditions recommended by witness Metz should be adopted and that they are sufficient to address the concerns raised by NC WARN.
-Witness Metz recommended that the CPCN granted to NTE be subject to a requirement that the Facility be constructed and operated in strict accordance with all applicable laws and regulations, including any environmental permitting requirements.
-In addition, the Rockingham County Planning Board has conducted a public hearing for NTE's requested special use permit for the Facility and approved the zoning permit, making specific findings of fact and placing certain conditions on the permit.
-Other issues, such as water use and archaeological concerns, will be dealt with by permitting requirements that apply to the Facility.
-The Commission has considered the testimony of witness Powers but concludes that environmental concerns regarding the Facility are appropriately addressed by the imposition of the conditions recommended by the Public Staff.
-In addition, the required regulatory approvals and conditions for the Facility are sufficient to address the environmental concerns raised by NC WARN and members of the public.
+The Commission finds and concludes that the conditions recommended by Public Staff witness Metz should be adopted and that they are sufficient to Public Staff witness Metz address the concerns raised by NC WARN. recommended that the CPCN granted to NTE be subject to a requirement that the Facility be constructed and operated in strict accordance with all applicable laws and regulations, including any environmental permitting requirements.
+The Rockingham County Planning Board has conducted a public hearing for NTE's requested special use permit for the Facility and approved the zoning permit, making specific findings of fact and placing certain conditions on the permit.
+Other issues, such as water use and archaeological concerns, will be dealt with by permitting requirements that apply to the Facility or that will be shown not to apply to the Facility.
+The Commission has considered the testimony of NC WARN witness Powers but concludes that environmental concerns regarding the Facility are appropriately addressed by the imposition of the conditions recommended by the Public Staff.
+The required regulatory approvals and conditions for the Facility are sufficient to address the environmental concerns raised by NC WARN and members of the public.

-With respect to the other conditions recommended by Public Staff witness Metz in addition to the environmental protection conditions, the Commission concludes that these conditions also should be imposed.
-Accordingly, the Commission concludes that any CPCN approved in this docket should be conditioned upon NTE's abstaining from attempting to exercise any power of eminent domain under North Carolina law related to the Facility.
+Public Staff witness Metz's other recommended conditions also should be imposed.
+Accordingly, the Commission concludes that any CPCN approved in this docket should be conditioned upon NTE abstaining from attempting to exercise any power of eminent domain under North Carolina law related to the Facility.
 This conclusion also incorporates the provisions of Commission Rule R8-83, which requires, among other things, that the CPCN shall be subject to revocation under specified circumstances, the CPCN must be renewed if construction is not timely commenced, and that the CPCN holder, and all future holders of the CPCN, will obtain the approval of the Commission before selling, transferring, or assigning the CPCN and/or generating facility to an unaffiliated third-party.
 Any other planned sale, transfer, or assignment of the CPCN and/or generating facility is subject to Commission action as appropriate pursuant to Commission Rule R8-63(e)(4).